 Until the time when God makes everything new, we are to seek to live holy and righteous lives.
 John said we are to “walk in the light as He is in the light” (Jn.
 1.7).
 He said that when we do, we have fellowship with Him and with others in the body of Christ and enjoy the joy-filled life that God desires for us.

-We maintain that right relationship with Him and others by “keeping short accounts.”
+We maintain the right relationship with Him and others by “keeping short accounts.”
 We need to be good repenters, quick to go to God when we’ve sinned against Him, and quick to go to others to seek forgiveness and accept our responsibility for any problem.

-If we say that we have no sin, we deceive ourselves, and the truth is not in us.
+[Tweet “We need to be good repenters. #faith #repentance #soulsurvival”]If we say that we have no sin, we deceive ourselves, and the truth is not in us.
 If we confess our sins, He is faithful and just to forgive us our sins and to cleanse us from all unrighteousness (vv.
 8-9).

 Closing Thoughts:

-Are you a person of prayer or are you more of a Christian fatalist?
+Are you a person of prayer, or are you more of a Christian fatalist?
 What will your goals for prayer be in the coming New Year?
 What about your goal for Bible reading?

 Are you walking in the light of God’s Word and allowing Him to show you areas where you need to grow and change?